IBM/ibm-licensing-operator/docs/Content/Configuration.md

 EOF
 ```

-To retrieve your host, please consult AWS documentation.
+To learn how to retrieve your host, see the EKS documentation.

 For more information, see [Setting up Kubernetes Ingress](https://cloud.ibm.com/docs/containers?topic=containers-ingress-types) in IBM Cloud Docs.